izabelamaria24/JobLess/README.md

 - **[Soare Alex Antonio, grupa 251](https://github.com/raizojpg)**

-# Jira
- We used Jira to plan, track, and manage our project and tasks.
-This **[link](https://izabelajilavu.atlassian.net/jira/software/projects/JBLS/boards/1)** redirects to our backlog creation.

 # User Stories:

 1. As a user, I want to quickly add applied jobs by filling in fields such as company name, job title, link, and application date, along with progress stages ('Applied,' 'Interview Scheduled,' 'Offer Received,' and 'Rejected').